yiisoft/docs/005-development-tool.md

 As a result you will have multiple packages using each other so there is no need to `git push` and `composer install` / `composer update` during development.

+> Note: In case you are using PhpStorm you have to mark `vendor/yiisoft` directory of each package as excluded.
+> Else it would go into infinite indexing cycle.